-As a Functional Medicine Practitioner we will run the proper tests to assess whether you have the leak.
-Then we will employ lifestyle choices such as managing stress with Neurofeedback, Heartmath, Vagal Nerve Stimulation and co-managing with a Therapist.
+As a Functional Medicine Practitioner we will run the proper tests to assess whether you have leaky gut.
+Then we will employ lifestyle choices such as managing stress with Neurofeedback, or Vagal Nerve Stimulation.
 Other lifestyle choices such as reducing the intake of alcohol, proton pump inhibitors and NSAIDs will be beneficial.
 We also stress the importance of good sleep and proper exercise techniques to avoid over training.

 We incorporate strategies to increase secretory IgA levels.
 This will help to minimize the endotoxin LPS as it is our first line of defense and will minimize and neutralize the effects of LPS.

 Nutrients that we use to increase secretory IgA levels are Colostrum, Omega Fatty Acids, Glutathione, Glutamine, Glycine and Zinc.

 Next it is important to strengthen the intestinal lining or mucosal barrier.
 We recommend Threonine, Serine, Proline and Cysteine to increase the mucin or mucous production.

 The final step is to improve the microbiome.
 With leaky gut we lean towards making the micorbiome diverse.
 We encourage an array of fruits and vegetables along with fiber.
 Short chain fatty acids such as butyrate are also recommended.
 We have found this strategy more effective than probiotics and helps to encourage a good balance between the good and bad bacteria.
 At times we will recommend probiotics and favor a few specific strains.